 - Culture of eye and nose drainage

 - Throat culture

 An orbital cellulitis infection can get worse very quickly.
-The patient must be carefully checked every few hours.
+A person with this condition must be checked every few hours.

-With prompt treatment, the person can make a complete recovery.
+With prompt treatment, the person can recover fully.

 - Hearing loss

 - Septicemia or blood infection

 - Optic nerve damage and loss of vision

 Orbital cellulitis is a medical emergency that needs to be treated right away.
 Call your health care provider if there are signs of eyelid swelling, especially with a fever.